-Note - Improvements to Existing U.S. 401 and existing area roadways will be prioritized for short and mid-term implementation - to occur before the long-term recommendation for a new roadway, known as "Future U.S. 401".
+Note - Improvements to Existing U.S. 401 and existing area roadways will be prioritized for short and mid-term implementation to occur before the long-term recommendation for a new roadway, known as "Future U.S. 401".
+The Overall Compiled Map of Existing and Future US 401 is shown below.